indvd00m/bga-userscripts/README.md

-# Board Game Arena Userscripts
+# Board Game Arena Userscripts and UserCSS

-Userscripts to extend functionality on Board Game Arena ([BGA](http://boardgamearena.com)).
+Userscripts and UserCSS to extend functionality on Board Game Arena ([BGA](http://boardgamearena.com)).

 ## List of Userscripts